Student Evaluation Survey (SES)

 4. Faculty Behaviors That Impact Online Student Response

-The research suggests that faculty behaviors impact response rates.
+Increasing response rates is one important action to take in order to alleviate concerns about the generalizability of the student evaluation of teaching (Goodman, Anson, & Belcheir, 2015).
 In a study at Brigham Young University, Johnson (2003) found that the way faculty communicate with students about the online survey influences the response rate:

 |Type of Faculty Communication||Average Response Rate|